robertoaloi/prof3ta.github.com/source/_posts/2009-12-22-forgot-your-windows-vista-password.markdown

 layout: post
 title: "Forgot your Windows Vista Password?"
 date: 2009-12-22 00:00
 categories: [tips and tricks, windows]
+published: false
 ---
 Sometimes it can happen that you forget your password for your Windows Vista account.